Direkt zum Inhalt springen

 Many foreign students work during their studies, either to gain professional experience or to earn money to finance their studies.

-- Student jobs .
+- Student jobs

 - Minimum Wage Act

-- compulsory internships, if they are included in the curriculum and
+- Compulsory internships if they are included in the curriculum and

-- Voluntary internships, if they do not last longer than three months.
+- Voluntary internships if they do not last longer than three months

-- Social security:
+- Social insurance:

 Status July 2015.